AdonisAlgos/tech264-cloud-linux/cloud/README.md

 ## How Do We Know If Something Is in the Cloud?

-An application or service is considered **"in the cloud"** if it is delivered over the internet and relies on remote servers hosted in data centers managed by third-party providers.
+An application or service is considered **"in the cloud"** if it is delivered over the internet, on-demand, centrally managed and relies on remote servers hosted in data centers.

 ## Differences Between On-Premises and Cloud